After your baby is born, for women with type 2 diabetes

 Contraception and future pregnancies

-Make sure you are using suitable contraception to avoid having another pregnancy before you are ready.
+Make sure you are using an effective form of contraception to avoid having another pregnancy before you are ready.
 Remember that planning another pregnancy and having your diabetes well managed beforehand will help you to have a healthy baby.

 If you decide not to have any more children, you may want to consider a tubal ligation or discuss a vasectomy with your partner.
 There are also a number of very effective long-term but reversible contraception options, including intra-uterine devices (IUDs) and hormone implants.
 Discuss the available options with your doctor.